Skip to main content

 • understanding why a control exists

-• identifying gaps or redundancies
+• identifying missing or weak protections

 Framework Alignment